CleverRaven/Cataclysm-DDA/doc/MAPGEN.md

 **Note**: Exactly one of "item" or "items" must be given (but not both).

-| Value | Description
+| Field | Description
 |---    |---
-| "furniture" | (string) the id of the chosen furniture.
+| furniture | (string) the id of the chosen furniture.
-| "item" | spawn an item as the "item" special
+| item | spawn an item as the "item" special
-| "items" | spawn an item group as the "items" special.
+| items | spawn an item group as the "items" special.

 Example:
 ```json